-- Recruitment, development and retention of disabled employees - Education opportunities available to and achievement of disabled pupils - Disabled parents carers and other users of the school (All efforts to be made to collect information) - Make decisions on how the information is to be held in school, and how it interlinks with other registers.
+- Recruitment, development and retention of disabled employees - Education opportunities available to and achievement of disabled pupils - Disabled parents carers and other users of the school (All efforts to be madeto collect information) - Make decisions on how the information is to be held in school, and how itinterlinks with other registers.
 Do we have just one school profile with differing levels of access?
-Confidentiality and need to know clauses required.
+Confidentiality and need to know clauses required going process to ensure that our policies and practices develop and evolve and willbe incorporated into the school's planned review and revision of every policy.
+Everynew policy or procedure will be drawn up with regard to our duty to promote disability equality.